jrengif9/Numerical_Analysis/README.md

-# Numerical Analysis

-Numeric Methods for Solving Partial Differential Equations Applied to the Wave Equation
+# Numeric Methods for Solving Partial Differential Equations Applied to the Wave Equation

 **Contents:**